Seolgye-Dokhak's Verilog Master Season 1 (A Career Leap for Digital Design Engineers Completed with Practical Coding Test Problems)

 • Currently working as a practical designer for 3 years at a Global Top 5 fabless multinational corporation.

-This is the first lecture by a crew member, and Matbi, who has years of teaching experience, personally reviewed and refined everything from the structure and explanations to the practice code.
-Furthermore, Matbi edited all the videos to ensure the highest quality educational content.
+As the first lecture from our crew member, Matbiโ€”who has years of teaching experienceโ€”personally reviewed and refined everything from the structure and explanations to the practice code, and even edited all the videos himself to ensure the highest quality educational content.

-a learning flow to build real design experience
+A learning flow to build real design experience,

 From problem introduction to solution, and design verification using Waveform and Schematic used in practice.